qusaiothman44/Capstone-Project/README.md

 ### Photos & Visuals
 - **As a reviewer:** I want to upload photos of my stay, so that others can see what the place actually looks like.
 - **As a visitor:** I want to see user-uploaded photos on the place’s page, so that I can make informed decisions.

 ---
+### Comments

+**As a logged-in user:** I want to comment on other users' reviews, so that I can share feedback or ask questions.

+**As a review owner:** I want to see comments on my review, so that I can engage with others.

+**As any user:** I want to view all comments under a review, sorted by newest first, so that I can follow the discussion easily.

+**As a logged-in user:** I want to delete my own comments, so I can manage what I’ve said.

+---